github/cleanowners/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 - **Explain why this enhancement would be useful** to most cleanowners users.

+### Pull Request Standards

+We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to standardize our pull request titles.
+This allows us to automatically generate labels and changelogs and follow semantic versioning.
+Please follow the commit message format when creating a pull request.
+What pull request title prefixes are expected are in the [pull_request_template.md](.github/pull_request_template.md) that is shown when creating a pull request.

 ## Releases